How to Spend Your Increased Military Budget

 To learn more, contact Advanced Conversion Technology (ACT) today.
 Our power supply systems are manufactured and inspected at our facility in the U.S. and are designed to meet and exceed military standards.
 Advanced features enable our power supplies to deliver uncompromising functionality in even the harshest conditions.

 In addition to being reliable and rugged, our power supply systems are completely customizable.
 We understand that even with an expanded budget, the military must allocate its funds wisely.
-A high-quality power supply lays the foundation for other upgrades to work efficiently, so make fiscal year 2019 the year you upgrade your power supplies before anything else.
+A high-quality power supply lays the foundation for other upgrades to work efficiently, so make this year the year you upgrade your power supplies before anything else.